MrEddX/docs.chatrix.one/docs/faq.en.md

 * * *

-## Is voice communication encrypted?
+## Is the voice communication encrypted?

 In case you have enabled an encryption method (**OMEMO** or **OpenPGP**) the audio communication will also be encrypted.
 In the **Conversations** app, this will be marked with a green *"checked shield"* :material-shield-check: symbol in the upper left corner of the screen.